 Appropriate marking tape or detection tape shall be installed at the top of the embedment zone, or tied to the pipe during HDD, to aid future location of the pipe.
-Refer to AS/NZS 2032 section 5.3.15 and figure 5.1.
+Refer to AS/NZS 2032 section 5.3.15 and AS/NZS 2032 Figure 5.1.